soubhiksanyal/SCULPT_release/README.md

 To train SCULPT with a new dataset, follow the script provided by dataset_tool.py.
 But one first needs to compute the clothing type and clothing color for the new data as describe in the main paper.
 We will add the scripts for these feature computations in a future update.

+We already provide the checkpoint for the trained geometry generator which requires addtional five days to train.

 ## Inference